vgiri2015/ItsMyAvatar.ai/README.md

 2. **Enter Prompt**:
    - Be descriptive and specific
    - Include details about style, lighting, composition
-   - Example: "A serene Japanese garden with a red maple tree, koi pond, and stone lanterns at sunset"
+   - Example: "Cat in the Eiffel Tower street"

 3. **Generate Image**:
    - Click "Generate Image" and wait for the result